What is male pattern hair loss, and can it be treated?

 How long it takes to see results: Some men respond to minoxidil better than others, and some men fail to see any difference.
-If minoxidil works for you, it can take up to six months to see results.
-It’s important to follow directions, applying minoxidil twice a day every day.
+If minoxidil works for you, it can take up to six to 12 months to see results.
+It’s important to follow directions, which includes applying minoxidil every day.

 Possible side effects: When using minoxidil, some men develop an irritated scalp.
 The newer formulation, which is a foam, seems to reduce this risk.
 Other possible side effects include an itchy scalp or headaches.